Robin Ye - Oregon, United States

-We are proudly telling the world about our alumni in our 50th anniversary year.
-Featured alumnus Robin Ye is a Chinese American IB graduate from the International School of Beaverton, US.
-He earned his Bachelor’s degree in Public Policy with a Human Rights minor from the University of Chicago.
+Robin Ye is a Chinese American IB graduate from the International School of Beaverton, USA.
+He earned his bachelor’s degree in public policy with a human rights minor from the University of Chicago.
 An organizer by trade, and a policy wonk & political junkie at heart, his first entry into politics was through his extended essay covering a local Portland, Oregon school bond measure.
 He currently works as a Field and Political organizer at the Asian Pacific American Network of Oregon (APANO) located in Southeast Portland.

 How did you reach where you are today?

 Today I find myself as a Community Organizer working to unite Asian and Pacific Islanders to achieve a more just world here in Oregon.
 Few paths are linear, but I have clung to the notion of a special affinity for wanting to listen to and tell stories about what makes us human.
 I wanted to inspire others to care about our collective condition, about identity, about community, dignity, and moral ambiguity.
 I wanted to know the full extent of it – the good, the bad, the ugly and the revered, not the iterations of ourselves that we squeeze into spaces unfit to hold our grandeur.

 "I wanted to inspire others to care about our collective condition, about identity, about community, dignity, and moral ambiguity."

 Why did you originally decide to pursue an IB diploma?